maikfichtenkamm/MinesweaperWithASPandBayes/README.md

-# Projekt for the course Intro to Artificial Intelligence at the Alpen-Adria University of Klagenfurt
+# Project for the course Intro to Artificial Intelligence at the Alpen-Adria University of Klagenfurt

 This project aims to develop a solver for the game Minesweeper.
 Two approaches were implemented: Bayesian Networks and Answer Set Programming with clingo.
 In addition, both contain a basic approach.
 This project was programmed in Python.